 If I’m looking for someone on a census record, I normally search Ancestry first.
 I prefer the way they display the search results.
 I find it quicker to identify the individual I’m looking for among the results.
 I’ll only turn to FMP for an address search.

 If I’m doing a general search for an individual across multiple data sets, I use FMP’s ‘search all’ function.
 You can search all records at Ancestry too.
 I just find FMP’s gives more targeted results.
 I also use FMP for searches of marriage registrations.
 It’s better at pairing up spouses.
 For parish marriages, I’ll search FMP but if I find a result I’ll then go look for it on Ancestry.
 This is simply because I prefer the way Ancestry allows you to view both original image and transcription at the same time.
 I also prefer its source layout.
-It’s easier for me to copy and paste into my genealogy package (RootsMagic).
+It’s easier for me to copy and paste into my desktop genealogy software.

 Who Wins - Ancestry or Find My Past?